-Standard & Poor's Ratings Services has assigned its 'AAA' rating to Massachusetts' pro forma \$330 million series 2014A federal highway grant anticipation notes (GANs).
-At the same time, Standard & Poor's affirmed its 'AAA' rating on the commonwealth's GANs and special obligation notes outstanding.
+Standard & Poor's Ratings Services has assigned its 'AAA' rating to Massachusetts' pro forma \$288 million series 2013A federal highway grant anticipation notes (GANs).
+At the same time, Standard & Poor's has affirmed its 'AAA' rating on the commonwealth's GANs and special obligation notes outstanding.
 The outlook is stable.

 Bond proceeds will continue funding repair of Massachusetts' structurally deficient bridges under its Accelerated Bridge Program, in tandem with Commonwealth Transportation Fund (CTF) bonds.
-Massachusetts has total authorization authority for about \$1.1 billion of GANs and \$1.88 billion of CTF bonds.
-The program has a scheduled completion date of September 2016, and management reports it is on schedule.
+The state has total authorization authority for about \$1.1 billion of GANs and \$1.88 billion of CTF bonds.
+The program has a scheduled completion date of September 2016, and management reports it is ahead of schedule.